queryluke/masseffect-5e-data/text/en/traits/natural-hunters.md

 ---
 name: Natural Hunters
 ---
-You gain proficiency with two of the following skills of your choice: Athletics, Perception, Stealth, and Survival.
+You gain proficiency with two of the following skills of your choice: Athletics, Acrobatics, Perception, Stealth, and Survival.